 - 2 cups (500 mL) diced butternut squash, ½ inch (1 cm) cubes ( Be sure to cut it to this size so it will cook properly)

 - ½ cup (125 mL) finely grated PARMIGIANO REGGIANO

 - ¼ tsp (1 mL) freshly ground black pepper

-- In wide shallow saucepan, heat 2 tbsp (25 mL) of the oil over medium heat; cook pancetta for 6 to 7 minutes, turning occasionally, or until crisp.
-Transfer to paper towel-lined plate.
+- In a wide shallow saucepan, heat 2 tbsp (25 mL) of the oil over medium heat; cook pancetta for 6 to 7 minutes, turning occasionally, or until crisp.
+Transfer to a paper towel-lined plate.
 Cool, then crumble.